Manuel Armijo: Revolt of 1837

 In August 1837 disaffected residents of the northern part of New Mexico assassinated Governor Albino Pérez and took over the state (the Revolt of 1837).
 Many people in the southern part opposed the new government, but several prominent people refused to lead a counterrevolution.
 Mariano Chávez, a wealthy young relative of Armijo's, proposed him for the position and Armijo accepted.
 He marched to Santa Fe and declared himself governor, a position that the Mexican government also gave him when the news of the rebellion reached them (and not when Armijo's letter announcing his self-appointment reached them later, contrary to Kendall's account).

 Armijo wrote to the government requesting federal troops, and trained soldiers under Lt.
 Col. Cayetano Justiniani of the Veracruz dragoons arrived in early January 1838.
 Later that month the rebellion flared up again and Armijo led the force that defeated the rebels at Pojoaque.
-According to Armijo's letters to the Mexican historian Carlos María Bustamante, he was nominally in command but his forces were really led by Justiniani.
+According to Armijo's letters to the Mexican historian Carlos María de Bustamante, he was nominally in command but his forces were really led by Justiniani.

 Beginning with Kendall, some American authors have accused Armijo of starting the rebellion that he later put down.
 The trader and writer Josiah Gregg said Armijo's brother "intimated" to Gregg that Armijo had ridden from Albuquerque to Santa Fe expecting the rebels to elect him governor.
 As he had taken no personal part in the insurrection, they "would not acknowledge his claim to their suffrages," so he returned to Albuquerque to plot the counterrevolution.
 The historian Janet Lecompte doubts this story and notes that there is no documentary evidence of any involvement of Armijo in the Revolt of 1837.